 Sarah is married to Mick and they have three children Becky, Abi and James.
-In her spare time, Sarah enjoys participating in Bible Study Fellowship classes, Zumba classes and eating chocolate.
+In her spare time, Sarah enjoys participating in Bible Study Fellowship classes.
 The desire of Sarah’s heart is for children and their families to grow in a living relationship with Jesus.

 Ashley Hardingham : Ashley, moved to Altrincham in September 2011, from Chapel Allerton, Leeds where he had led the church for ten years.
 Immediately prior to that Ashley had work in Buttershaw, Bradford, after an early career merchant banking; dealing in the bond markets.